Biliary/HepaticCSFDrainPancreaticPericardialPeritoneal/AscitesPleuralSynovialVitreous

 Reference Interval and/or Interpretive Information

-• As this decrease in chloride after stimulation is inverse of the pattern observed when looking at peak bicarbonate (HCO3-) levels during endoscopic pancreatic function testing, Cl- has been suggested by one group as a potentially useful surrogate due to analyte (HCO3-) instability issues.
-[2]
+• As this decrease in chloride after stimulation is inverse of the pattern observed when looking at peak bicarbonate (HCO3-) levels during endoscopic pancreatic function testing, Cl- has been suggested by one group as a potentially useful surrogate due to analyte (HCO3-) instability issues.2

 References

-• [3] Kopelman H, Corey M, Gaskin K, Durie P, Weizman Z, Forstner G. 1988.
-Impaired chloride secretion, as well as bicarbonate secretion, underlies the fluid secretory defect in the cystic fibrosis pancreas.
+3. Kopelman H, Corey M, Gaskin K, et al. Impaired chloride secretion, as well as bicarbonate secretion, underlies the fluid secretory defect in the cystic fibrosis pancreas.
 Gastroenterology.
-95(2):349-55.
-PMID: 3391365.
+1988;95(2):349-355.

 Pericardial